MikeOG444/rink-tracker-pwa/cline_docs/refactoring-plan.md

   - Refactored main hook to use all these smaller hooks with proper separation of concerns

 ### In Progress
+- Refactoring `SearchBar.tsx` to extract smaller, focused components

+### Completed Tasks (continued)
-- Refactoring `MapPage.tsx` to extract reusable hooks and components
+- **2025-03-05**: Refactored `MapPage.tsx` to extract reusable hooks and components:
+  - Created `mapConfig.ts` with map configuration constants
+  - Created `useVisitedRinks.ts` hook to manage visited rinks state
+  - Created `useMapCallbacks.ts` hook to handle map-related callbacks
+  - Created `MapContainer.tsx` component to handle map rendering
+  - Updated `useUserLocation.ts` to handle circular dependencies
+  - Simplified the main component by using the extracted hooks and components

 ### Issues and Blockers
 <!-- Document any issues or blockers encountered -->